joemaidman/bank-tech-test/README.md

 ## Installaton
 - Clone the repo.
 - `cd` to the project folder.
-- Run `nom install` to install project dependencies.
+- Run `npm install` to install project dependencies.

 ## Testing
 - Run `npm test` which is defined as `jasmine-node spec` via the `package.json` file.